ToucanProtocol/toucan-sdk/docs/README.md

 # Auto Offset using the OffsetHelper

-⚠️ This part is currently under construction and can't be used. ⚠️

 ## Auto Offset CO2

 Using the OffsetHelper methods is the easiest way to offset CO2 right now as it handles the whole process for you.